plebhash/sv2-services/examples/mining-client-cpu-miner/README.md

 # Mining Client CPU Miner Example

-This example demonstrates some basic patterns for using `tower-stratum` to build a Sv2 Client Service, with focus on the Mining Protocol.
+This example demonstrates some basic patterns for using `sv2-services` to build a Sv2 Client Service, with focus on the Mining Protocol.

 More specifically, we implement a CPU miner.